Mamta149-tech/Text-Editor/README.md

 # Text-Editor
 Text Editor using python
-modules used - Tkinter module, os module
+modules used - tkinter module, os module

 The editor is capable of doing cut, copy, paste.
 Font size, color, style, family can be changed.